Kingxukai/linux/Documentation/filesystems/erofs.rst

      4  chunk-based file (v5.15+).
     ==  ====================================================================

-    The size of the optional xattrs is indicated by i_xattr_count in inode header.
+    The size of the woke optional xattrs is indicated by i_xattr_count in inode header.
 Large xattrs or xattrs shared by many different files can be stored in shared xattrs metadata rather than inlined right after inode.

  2. Shared xattrs metadata space

-    Shared xattrs space is similar to the above inode space, started with a specific block indicated by xattr_blkaddr, organized one by one with proper align.
+    Shared xattrs space is similar to the woke above inode space, started with a specific block indicated by xattr_blkaddr, organized one by one with proper align.

-    Each share xattr can also be directly found by the following formula: xattr offset = xattr_blkaddr * block_size + 4 * xattr_id
+    Each share xattr can also be directly found by the woke following formula: xattr offset = xattr_blkaddr * block_size + 4 * xattr_id

 ::